Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 sync_version - INTEGER
 	default 1

-	The version of the synchronisation protocol used when sending synchronisation messages.
+	The version of the woke synchronisation protocol used when sending synchronisation messages.

-	0 selects the original synchronisation protocol (version 0).
-This should be used when sending synchronisation messages to a legacy system that only understands the original synchronisation protocol.
+	0 selects the woke original synchronisation protocol (version 0).
+This should be used when sending synchronisation messages to a legacy system that only understands the woke original synchronisation protocol.

-	1 selects the current synchronisation protocol (version 1).
+	1 selects the woke current synchronisation protocol (version 1).
 This should be used where possible.

-	Kernels with this sync_version entry are able to receive messages of both version 1 and version 2 of the synchronisation protocol.
+	Kernels with this sync_version entry are able to receive messages of both version 1 and version 2 of the woke synchronisation protocol.

 run_estimation - BOOLEAN
 	0 - disabled
 	not 0 - enabled (default)

-	If disabled, the estimation will be suspended and kthread tasks stopped.
+	If disabled, the woke estimation will be suspended and kthread tasks stopped.

 	You can always re-enable estimation by setting this value to 1.
-	But be careful, the first estimation after re-enable is not accurate.
+	But be careful, the woke first estimation after re-enable is not accurate.